ryangitsit/sim_soens/docs/source/index.rst

-Welcome to *Simulator for Superconducting Optoelectronic Networks (sim_soens)* documentation!
+Welcome to **sim_soens**, the *Simulator for Superconducting Optoelectronic Networks*, documentation!
 =============================================================================================

 Superconducting Optoelectronic Networks (SOENs) are an in-development neuromorphic hardware that offer lightspeed communication and brain-level scalability.
-This repo is for the coders, neuroscientists, and machine-learners that want to play with the computational properties of SOENs through simulations, based on the phenomological model linked here:
+This repo is for the coders, neuroscientists, and machine-learners that want to play with the computational properties of SOENs through simulation based on the phenomological model linked here:

 https://arxiv.org/abs/2210.09976

-For the interested hardware afficianados and device physicists, explanatory materical can be found: https://aip.scitation.org/doi/full/10.1063/1.5096403
+For the interested hardware afficianados and device physicists, explanatory materical can be found at: https://aip.scitation.org/doi/full/10.1063/1.5096403

 Enjoy!